Roger Phegley: High school and college career

 Phegley was both a basketball and baseball standout at East Peoria High School.
 As a pitcher, he played a significant role in East Peoria's making the state baseball tournament for the first time.
 He even played briefly as a pitcher at Bradley University.
 During his college basketball career Phegley was named an All-American by Converse in 1978 and a third-team choice by the Associated Press and United Press International.
 He was Missouri Valley Conference Player of the Year in 1977, and was an all-Missouri Valley Conference selection in 1977 and 1978.

 NBA career and beyond

 He was selected by the Washington Bullets with the 14th overall pick in the 1978 NBA draft.
 He averaged 8.7 points per game over his NBA career with the Washington Bullets, New Jersey Nets, Cleveland Cavaliers, San Antonio Spurs and Dallas Mavericks.

-He is now living in Morton, Illinois, where he works as an insurance agent with offices in Peoria.
+He lives in Morton, Illinois, where he works as an insurance agent with offices in Peoria.